jefking/fl-default-static/README.md

 - **DefaultPage** - index.htm
 - **Container** - Container which acts as root of the site (default: www)
 - **Storage** - Storage account from which to stream resources from.

-## Running Locally

-Visual Studio function app project is included.
-To run locally, create an `appsettings.json` file in the root of the function app.
-There is a sample included.